 As the expansion of global markets and value chains continues to make the world a smaller place, we keep you informed about the rules and practices governing your international business, as well as the tools that are available to them.
 We work with you to develop and implement the right strategies to keep you ahead of the curve.

-- CHEMK Group: Representing a world leading ferro-alloys company in several major trade defense proceedings before the European Commission, including refund of anti-dumping duties.
-Representing in two legal actions against the EU Institutions before the EU General Court.
-One of the legal challenges involves an unprecedented legal claim.
-The outcome of this case is likely to have an impact on the future practice of the EU institutions in reviews of dumping findings.
+- CHEMK Group: Representing a world leading ferro-alloys company in several major trade defense proceedings before the European Commission, including reviews and refund proceedings.
+Dentons represented the same client in several parallel direct actions before the General Court of the European Union against measures and decisions adopted by the EU institutions.
+One of the legal challenges involves an unprecedented legal claim likely to have an impact on the future practice of the EU institutions in reviews of anti-dumping measures.

 - China Iron and Steel Association (CISA): Advising before the European Commission on dumping, injury and public interest in the EU anti-dumping and anti-subsidy investigations concerning organic coated steel products from China.
 This was a high-profile case that, for the first time, combined anti-dumping and anti-subsidy investigations against Chinese steel products in the EU.